TheCoder4eu/BootsFaces-OSP/cheat-sheet.md

     * add the `@ResourceDependencies` annotation to the component
     * add tooltips and AJAX (see below)
     * run organize imports
-  * delete the line that renders the 'rendered' attribute in the renderer class
+  * delete the line that renders the `rendered` attribute in the renderer class
   * start implementing the renderer.
-The generators generate a default implementation which simply renders the tag and every attribute (as if it were valid HTML).
+The generators generate a default implementation which simply renders the tag and every attribute (as if it was valid HTML).

 #### Activating AJAX
   * add an on(event) attribute for every JS event you want to deal with
   * the component should implement `ClientBehaviorHolder` and `IAJAXComponent`
-  * add these the list of JavaScript AJAX events (without the prefix "on") and two methods to the component above the properties attribute:
+  * add these to the list of JavaScript AJAX events (without the prefix "on") and two methods to the component above the properties attribute:

     	  	private static final Collection<String> EVENT_NAMES = Collections.unmodifiableCollection(
 			 Arrays.asList("blur", "change", "valueChange", "click", "dblclick", ...,